Wabi-sabi: Embracing Imperfection

 Kings of Elymais, Uncertain King (successor to Kamnaskires V?
 Early Arsakid Kings?), Late 1st century BC-early 1st century AD, Billon Tetradrachm Obv: Diademed bust left; behind, four-pointed star in crescent above pellet and anchor symbol Rev: Crude diademed bust left, degraded legend This is my second tetradrachm from Elymais - a minor Hellenistic Dynasty of Iran.
 Elymais is diminutive of "Elam" as the kingdom included parts of the ancient province of Elam.
 I have a few little copper coins of this kingdom.
 Not a lot is known about the history of Elymais, with the coins being the major source, if not the only source, of information on some periods.
 Strabo writes of Elymais in Geography:

 There is an excellent overview on Elymais in the Encyclopedia Iranica.
-Here is one of the smaller coins of Elymais.
+Here are several of the smaller coins of Elymais.

 Obv: Facing bust wearing tiara; anchor to right, crescent with dot above